Praktyka-Zawodowa-2020/optical_graph_recognition/README.md

 `<path_to_python>\python.exe <path_to main.py> -h`

-Example when you are in the script folder:
+For example, when you are in the script folder:

 `<path_to_python>\python.exe main.py -p <path_fo_file> -b AUTO`

 Background mode
 ```
-GRID_BG - Hand drawn on grid/lined piece of paper (grid/lined notebook etc.)
+GRID_BG - Hand drawn on a grid/lined piece of paper (grid/lined notebook etc.)
-CLEAN_BG - Hand drawn on empty uniform color background
+CLEAN_BG - Hand drawn on an empty uniform color background
-PRINTED - Printed (e.g. from paper, publication, book...)
+PRINTED - Printed (e.g. from a paper, a publication, a book...)
 AUTO - Mode is chosen automatically
 ```